+- "Manitto!
+Manitto!
+Manitto!

+Thou art great, thou art good, thou art wise

+Manitto!
+Manitto!

+Thou art just.

-In the heavens, in the clouds, Oh !
-I see!
-Many spots-many dark-many red- In the heavens, Oh !
-I see!
+- "In the heavens, in the clouds, oh!
+I see

+Many spots-many dark, many red:

+In the heavens, oh!
+I see

 Many clouds.

-In the woods, in the air, Oh!
-I hear!
-The whoop, the long yell, and the cry - In the woods, Oh!
-I hear The loud whoop!
+- "In the woods, in the air, oh!
+I hear The whoop, the long yell, and the cry: In the woods, oh!
+I hear The loud whoop.

+\A tree which has been partially or entirely stripped of its bark is said in the language of the country, to be "blazed."
+The term is strictly English for a horse is said to be blazed when it has a white mark.

-Manitto !
-Manitto !
-Manitto !
-I am weak-thou art strong-I am slow- Manitto !
-Manitto !
-Give me aid.
+"Manitto!
+Manitto!
+Manitto!
+I am weak-thou art strong; I am slow- Manitto!
+Manitto!
+Give me aid."

 At the end of what might be called each verse, he made a pause, by raising a note louder and longer than common, that was peculiarly suited to the sentiment just expressed.
 The first close was solemn, and intended to convey the idea of veneration; the second descriptive, bordering on the alarming; and the third was the well-known and terrific war-whoop, which burst from the lips of the young warrior, like a combination of all the frightful sounds of battle.
-The last was like the first, humble, meek, and imploring.
+The last was like the first, humble and imploring.
 Three times did he repeat this song, and as often did he encircle the post in his dance.

-At the close of the first turn, a grave and highly esteemed chief of the Lenape followed his example, singing words of his own, however, to a music of a similar character.
-Warrior after warrior enlisted in the dance, until all of any renown and authority were to be numbered in its mazes.
-The spectacle now became wildly terrific; the fierce looking and menacing visages of the chiefs receiving additional power, from the appalling strains in which they mingled their guttural tones.
-Just then, Uncas struck his tomahawk deep into the post, and raised his voice in a shout, which might be termed his own battle cry.
+At the close of the first turn, a grave and highly esteemed chief of the Lenape followed his example, singing words of his own, however, to music of a similar character.
+Warrior after warrior enlisted in the dance, until all of any renown and authority were numbered in its mazes.
+The spectacle now became wildly terrific; the fierce-looking and menacing visages of the chiefs receiving additional power from the appalling strains in which they mingled their guttural tones.
+Just then Uncas struck his tomahawk deep into the post, and raised his voice in a shout, which might be termed his own battle-cry.
 The act announced that he had assumed the chief authority in the intended expedition.
-It was a signal that awakened all the -slumbering passions of the nation.
-A hundred youths, who had hitherto been re-YOL.
-III.

-strained by the diffidence of their years, rushed in a frantic body on the fancied emblem of their enemy, and severed it asunder, splinter by splinter, until nothing remained of the trunk but its roots in the earth.
-During this moment of tumult, the most ruthless deeds of war were performed on the fragments of the tree, with as much apparent ferocity, as though they were the actual living victims of their cruelty.
+It was a signal that awakened all the slumbering passions of the nation.
+A hundred youths, who had hitherto been restrained by the diffidence of their years, rushed in a frantic body on the fancied emblem of their enemy, and severed it asunder, splinter by splinter, until nothing remained of the trunk but its roots in the earth.
+During this moment of tumult, the most ruthless deeds of war were performed on the fragments of the tree, with as much apparent ferocity as if they were the living victims of their cruelty.
 Some were scalped; some received the keen and trembling axe; and others suffered by thrusts from the fatal knife.
-In short, the manifestations of zesl and fierce delight were so great and unequivocal, that it was soon apparent the expedition was unqualifiedly declared to be a war of the nation.
+In short, the manifestations of zeal and fierce delight were so great and unequivocal, that the expedition was declared to be a war of the nation.

-The instant Uncas had struck the blow, he moved out of the circle, and cast his eyes up at the sun, which was just gaining the point, when the truce with Magua was to end.
-The fact was soon announced by a significant gesture, accompanied by a corresponding cry, and the whole of the excited multitude abandoned their mimic warfare, with shrill and loud yells of pleasure, to prepare for the more hazardous experiment of the reality.
+The instant Uncas had struck the blow, he moved out of the circle, and cast his eyes up to the sun, which was just gaining the point, when the truce with Magua was to end.
+The fact was soon announced by a significant gesture, accompanied by a corresponding cry; and the whole of the excited multitude abandoned their mimic warfare, with shrill yells of pleasure, to prepare for the more hazardous experiment of the reality.